Committee Chair:Dan Krasnecky | email

 Here at Hamilton the pistol range is located directly off the main parking lot.
 The pistol house has two rooms.
 One for shooting and a quiet room with tables and chairs for cleaning your weapons or talking with fellow shooters.
 There are also wood stoves in both rooms so shooting in the winter months is comfortable.
-The shooting area has ten firing windows to accommodate the many entrants in shooting matches. .50 caliber weapons are not allowed, but rifles of .22 caliber may be used.
+The shooting area has ten firing windows to accommodate the many entrants in shooting matches.
+Pistols and revolvers can be used on the range as well as some pistol-caliber carbines/rifles.
+Please see the range rules for specific caliber restrictions.
+Shotguns are not allowed on the pistol range except for sanctioned club events.

 Committee Chair & Match Director:Jay Coon | email

 The range is divided by meters, not yards, and consists of the following distances backed up by berms: 25, 50, 75, 100, 150, 200 and 228 meters respectively.
 228 meters equals 250 yards.
 There are many shooters who shoot for accuracy, checking their impacts with the latest spotting scopes.

 Committee Co-Chair:Bob Berthiaume | email

 Hamilton's trap range is busy every Sunday from 9:30am until 12:30pm unless it is raining.
 Our new voice activated throwers work well and keep the squads moving right along.
 At the present time, one round of trap costs $3.50.
 The trap range is open to the public on Sunday.
 The number of shotgunners is increasing with women getting back into the mix.

 Monday Trap Shoot will only be held if there is enough interest.
 If you would like to shoot please call Bert at 1-508-612-8327.
 Sunday Morning Trap is still running!